OctoMap/octomap/octomap/README.md

 2. Install C++ compiler and add MingGW/bin to your system PATH
 3. Start the cmake-gui and set the code directory to the library root (e.g. `/octomap`)
-4. Set the build directory to, e.g., `/octomap/build`.
+4. Create and set the build directory to, e.g., `/octomap/build`.
-5. Press "Generate", select the appropriate generator, "MinGW Makefiles".
+5. Press "Configure" then "Generate", select the appropriate generator, "MinGW Makefiles".
 6. Start a command shell and "make" the project:

         octomap> cd build
         octomap/build> mingw32-make.exe

-You can run the unit tests using ctest on the command prompt:
+As verification, you can run the unit tests using ctest on the command prompt:

     octomap/build> ctest.exe

-### Microsoft Visual Studio 2010 ###
+### Microsoft Visual Studio (2013 or later recommended) ###

+Last tested with MSVC 2013 and 2015 (Community Edition).

-1. Start the cmake-gui and set the code directory to the library root (e.g. `/octomap`)
+1. Start the cmake-gui and set the source code directory to the library root (e.g. `\octomap`)
-2. Set the build directory to, e.g., /octomap/build.
+2. Create a build directory and set it in CMake ("Where to build the binaries"), e.g.  `\octomap\build`.
-3. Press "Generate", select the appropriate generator, e.g. "Visual Studio 10".
+3. Press "Configure" then "Generate", select the appropriate generator, e.g. "Visual Studio 2015".
-      This generates a solution file octomap.sln
+      This generates a solution file `octomap.sln` in the build directory.
-4. Load this file and build the project
+4. Load this file and build the project `ALL_BUILD` in Visual Studio.

+Instead of building the complete distribution (octomap, octovis, and dynamicEDT3D) you can only build octomap by proceeding as described above but in the `octomap` subdirectory.
+This can help you getting started when there are problems with octovis and Qt4.

-You can run the unit tests using ctest on the command prompt:
+As verification, you can run the unit tests in Visual Studio by building the `RUN_TESTS` project or by using ctest on the command prompt:

     octomap/build> ctest.exe -C Release